Are you looking to buy some low carb bread? Read this guide before you shop – it includes carb counts, prices, and where to buy!

 This brand doesn't offer a plain option of bread, so I chose Sesame, at 1g net carb per slice.
 They also offer Multigrain and Cinnamon Raisin, but I should mention that the latter is 2g net carbs per slice.
 The sesame variety is SUPER soft – I love the texture.
 The taste is good too!

-None of the low carb breads mentioned above are gluten free, and all are purchased online.
-Maybe one day there will be decent low carb bread available in stores, just like with low carb tortillas!
+None of the breads mentioned above are gluten free, and all are purchased online.

 Here are some other low carb bread products that I haven't tried (yet!):